Kang Hui (news anchor)

 Kang Hui (康辉 (康輝, Kāng Huī); born 17 January 1972) is a Chinese news anchor for China Central Television, the main state announcer of China.
 He is now the President of the Broadcast, China Central Television.

 He won the Golden Mike Award in 2008.

-He is known all over China as an announcer for the 7:00 pm CCTV News program Xinwen Lianbo, which has reach all over China on various networks and internationally, is one of the most watched news programs in the world.
+He is known all over China as an announcer for the 7:00 pm CCTV News program Xinwen Lianbo, which has reach all over China on various networks and internationally, and is one of the most watched news programs in the world.

 Biography

 Kang Hui was born in Wuji County, Hebei in January 1972, and grew up in Shijiazhuang.
 He graduated from Shijiazhuang No.40 Middle School and the Secondary School attached to Hebei Normal University.

 After graduating from Communication University of China on 23 November 1992 he was assigned to China Central Television to be a host.
 He hosted Xinwen Lianbo since December 8, 2007.

 On December 22, 2007, Kang Hui was employed as a professor at Guangxi University for Nationalities.

 Beginning in 2015, Kang became a host on the CCTV New Year's Gala.
 He is the first Xinwen Lianbo announcer to also host the lunar new year celebration since Zhao Zhongxiang.